facebookresearch/hiplot/_sources/getting_started.rst.txt

 Then open your web browser in http://127.0.0.1:5005/.
-In the web interface, you can enter an experiment URI - you can enter the path to a CSV file, or just type in "`demo`", or "`demo_line_xy`" to see some basic examples.
+In the web interface, you can enter an experiment URI - you can enter the path to a CSV file, or just type in :code:`demo`, or :code:`demo_line_xy` to see some basic examples.

 .. note::
    By default, hiplot only listens on localhost, which prevents anyone else from seeing your experiments.